 After sunset, the SQM measures the darkness of the sky (think about that - we're measuring darkness!
 Cool eh!!).

-When the sky is at its darkest, the sky quality meter will read between 20.5 and 21.0.
+When the sky is at its darkest, the SQM will read between 20.5 and 21.0.
 During these times, our telescopes can reach their full potential and collect light from the faintest targets in the heavens.
 The moon has a major influence on sky brightness.
 The altitude of the moon is indicated by a yellow circle (if above the horizon).

 - Calgary 7 day forecast (Environment Canada)